 Sometimes tough talks blur the line between both business and personal.
 Maybe you're in a family business and you need to have a tough conversation with a relative who doubles as a colleague.
 Maybe you need to have a tough talk with your best friend, who also happens to be your business partner.
 Anyone who has ever been a part of a family business knows just how hard it can be to balance both the relationship and the books - without candor in the boardroom, there's no hope of doing either.

 No Matter Where You Need Them, Don't Avoid Them

 Some people have a natural tendency to avoid tough conversations.
 They don't like confrontation.
-But if you avoid tough talk you let the problem incubate and it only grows worse.
-In effect you may be enabling the aberrant behavior.
-If you're a business leader who avoids tough conversations the people who depend on you will see you failing to live up to their expectations.
-For example if an employee refuses to follow a new mandate but are never reprimanded it will cause others to lose confidence in you and in your company.
+But if you avoid tough talk, you let the problem incubate, and it only grows worse.
+In effect, you may be enabling the aberrant behavior.
+If you're a business leader who avoids tough conversations, the people who depend on you will see you fail to live up to their expectations.
+For example, if an employee refuses to follow a new mandate but is never reprimanded, it will cause others to lose confidence in you, and in your company.
 It will affect your whole culture.